gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 * section [2.1](http://beanvalidation.org/1.0/spec/#constraintsdefinitionimplementation-constraintdefinition): `ElementType.PARAMETER` should be mandatory now
 * section [3.1.2](http://beanvalidation.org/1.0/spec/#constraintdeclarationvalidationprocess-requirements-property): Remove sentence "Constraints on non getter methods are not supported."

+## Misc.

+### Applying property constraints to setter methods

+It might be useful to have the possibility to apply property constraints (defined on getter methods) also as parameter constraints within the corresponding setter methods.

+TODO: Might that be required/helpful by JAX-RS?

+#### Option 1: A class-level annotation:

+	@ApplyPropertyConstraintsToSetters
+	public class Foo {

+	}

+#### Option 2: A property level annotation:

+	public class Foo {

+		@ApplyToSetter
+		@Min(5)
+		public int getBar() { return bar; }
+	}

+#### Option 3: An option in the configuration API:

+	Validator validator = Validation.byDefaultProvider()
+	       .configure()
+	       .applyPropertyConstraintsToSetters()
+	       .buildValidatorFactory()
+	       .getValidator();

+The options don't really exclude but amend each other.